ikem-krueger/ikem-krueger.github.io/_drafts/2019-02-10-taming-asus-x59gl.md

 RAM upgrade from 3GB RAM from different brands to 2*2GB RAM of the same brand.

 ## Fixing the heat issue

-I used [RealTemp](https://www.techpowerup.com/realtemp/) to stress test the CPU, and [FurMark](https://geeks3d.com/furmark/) to stress test the GPU.

 ### Install and configure ThrottleStop